-In 2016 Q3, 911 calls were answered by time.
-As shown in the graph, EPS faces no challenges in achieving this draft provincial standard, nor with a more aggressive standard of within 10 seconds.
+In 2016 Q4, 911 calls were answered by EPS Operators in 15 seconds 99.8% of the time10.
+As shown in the graph, EPS faces no challenges in achieving this draft provincial standard, nor with a more aggressive standard such as within 10 seconds.